 Maine Memory Network

-Maine Memory Network is a statewide digital museum that provides unprecedented access to over 35,000 historical items from over 260 museums, historical societies, libraries, and other organizations from every corner of Maine.
+Maine Memory Network is a statewide digital museum that provides unprecedented access to over 43,000 historical items from over 270 museums, archives, historical societies, libraries, and other organizations from every corner of Maine.

 Included in the database are: